Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/pUC19-aptamer.md

 <p class="header_box" id="SELEX">SELEX</p>
 <p>In 2006, Lee, H. K., & Jeong, S. used an RNA library of random 50-nucleotide sequences (1 × 1014 different molecules, IDT) as starting material for the SELEX procedure .
 In each cycle, RNA was preincubated with glutathione S-transferase (GST) protein in binding buffer [25 mmol/L HEPES (pH 7.5), 150 mmol/L NaCl, 1 mmol/L MgCl2, 2 mmol/L DTT, and 40 units RNase inhibitor].
 GST-bound RNA was discarded, and RNA bound to GST-Arm 1-12 was selected with glutathione-Sepharose beads.
-After four and eight cycles of selection, the selected sequences were cloned into pUC19 (pUC19-Aptamer) and sequenced<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<p>
+After four and eight cycles of selection, the selected sequences were cloned into pUC19 (pUC19 aptamer) and sequenced<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<p>
 <br>